konterfai-bot/konterfai/deployments/README.md

 `nginx-prometheus-grafana` examples.
 These folders contain the configuration files for the Prometheus and Grafana services.
 The folders in question are `_prometheus-config` and `_grafana-provisioning`.

-Default credentials for Grafana are `admin:kponterfai` for prometheus and grafana.
+Default credentials for Grafana and Prometheus are `admin:konterfai`.
 You need to change these credentials in the docker-compose files in the deployment folders and in the `_prometheus-config` folder.
 The prometheus folder requjires a bcrypt hash of the password.

 If you run this for testing purposes, you might want to add the following to your `/etc/hosts` file: